turingschool/try-turing/backend-online-advanced/ruby-intro/index.md

 ## Goals

-- Classify data as the Number, String, or Boolean data type
-- Store various data types in variables
+- Store Integer, String, or Boolean data types in variables
-- Be comfortable using the _repl.it_ interface
-- Use String interpolation to write sentences with dynamic data
+- Change the value stored in a variable
+- Implement built-in String methods

 ## Basic Data Types